duahau13/content-app/content/01.posts/how-to-secure-a-vps.md

 ---
-title: How to secure a VPS
+title: How to secure a VPS efficiently
 author: Duong Thu
 date: 2024-9-12
 draft: false